People

 Mason Manetta is a Bioengineering PhD student at the Cardiac Vision Lab with bachelor’s and master’s degrees in electrical engineering from Arizona State University and previous experience in mobile systems research.
 His research interests include wearable medical devices, EIT imaging, sleep genetics, and cardiac physiology.
 Current focus areas are calcium-voltage relationships in cardiac tissue and the development of imaging hardware.

-Ali Momennasab is an undergraduate research assistant at the Cardiac Vision Lab.
+Ali Momennasab is an Undergraduate Research Assistant at the Cardiac Vision Lab.
 Ali studies Computer Science at the California State Polytechnic University in Pomona and is interested in machine learning and medical imaging.
 He currently supports the lab's efforts in the processing of ultrasound imaging data.

 Shrey Chowdhary is a PhD candidate at the University of Southern California in the Physics graduate program.
 He was a Computational Research Specialist at the Cardiac Vision Lab and remains affiliated with us for the foreseeable future.
 Shrey obtained a BSc in Computer Science and Physics at the University of Illinois, and he is generally interested in computational physics, high-performance and distributed computing, biophysics, and computer graphics.